CRUD Operations

 DataTable oDT = FWDataAccess.GetDataTable(connStr, sSQL, out string sError);

-Insert new record
+Insert new record.

 sSQL = "INSERT INTO data(id, name) VALUES(?,?)";